Soldering Surfaces: An Overview

-Charcoal blocks are sold in different sizes.
-When used for soldering they help create a reducing atmosphere which helps cut down on firescale.
-They are soft for pinning work to be soldered, expensive, messy, and need to be quenched in water after each use or they will burn up.
-Also they have a tendency to crack if not wrapped with wire.
+You’ll find charcoal blocks for sale in different sizes.
+When used for soldering, they help create a reducing atmosphere that helps cut down on fire scale (heavy oxidation on jewelry metal).
+They’re soft, so you can easily pin your work pieces to them.
+They’re also expensive, messy, and need to be quenched in water after each use or they’ll burn up.
+Also, they have a tendency to crack if not wrapped with wire.

-- Ceramic floor tiles are also an excellent option for covering your work bench and can be purchased from Amazon and from any hardware store.
-Be sure to buy at least two tiles to cover the top of your bench.
+Another excellent option for protecting your workbench, ceramic floor tiles can also be purchased online or from any hardware store.
+Make sure to buy at least two to cover the top of your workbench.

-- Ceramic soldering boards are small and can withstand intense torch work.
-Be sure the surface has a honeycomb texture to stick U-pins and T-pins in it.
-U-pins and T-pins are used to keep your item from rolling while it’s being soldered.
-Amazon has them for sale on their website.
+Although small, ceramic soldering boards can withstand intense torch work.
+Make sure the surface has a honeycomb texture, so you can stick U-pins and T-pins into it.
+U-pins and T-pins will keep your item from rolling while you’re soldering.

 |Photo||Name||Top Reviews on Amazon|

 |EURO TOOL Honeycomb Ceramic Soldering Board||" Very happy with this product.
 Used for soldering and annealing small precious metal for jewelry making.
 It arrived in one piece!
 Propane torch turns it red.
 The holes are very small, approximately 1.5 mm for each hole.
 The hole sizes are very consistent, but the material between the holes are slightly inconsistent... approximately .5mm to .75mm.
 The holes are perfectly round, not hexagonal, but they are placed in a honeycomb pattern.
 One face is completely smoothed flat and level, while the other face is "ridged"/divoted... not completely smoothed flat, but it is even and still level.
 The non-smoothed side seems to have been purposefully manufactured in this manner, not slopilly created.
 Full size is 13.5cm by 9.5cm by 1.15cm "read more|